Do Go On - 350 - Arctic Badass Peter Freuchen

 Yeah.

-And they were like, fuck, we can't see anything.
+And they're like, fuck, we can't see anything.

 Yeah.